Novartis/YADA/readme.md

 * Date and time value syntax, just like in the real world, are database-vendor specific.
 Use vendor-specific literals and functions.
 Check the test queries for guidance.
 * Speaking of dates and times, right now the TestNG tests which validate date and time values pass only on machines in the "America/NewYork" timezone.
 This is likely because the insert statements used to put the test data into the test table is not specific.
-* There are two drivers for SQLServer.
+* There are two drivers for SQL Server®.
 The one I picked has problems, and I haven't made time to work with the other.

 [Other Documentation]: #other
 [Getting into the YADA Mindset]: #mindset